vectordotdev/vector/docs/usage/configuration/sources/kafka.md

   auto_offset_reset = "end"
   auto_offset_reset = "error"

-  # The field name to use for the topic key.
-If unspecified, the key would not be
+  # The log field name to use for the topic key.
+If unspecified, the key would
-  # added to the events.
-If the message has null key, then this field would not
+  # not be added to the log event.
+If the message has null key, then this field
-  # be added to the event.
+  # would not be added to the log event.
   #
   # * optional
   # * no default